Absentee Voting in Person:

 - A person may request a ballot be mailed to their spouse but the request is required to be made in person at our office

-- Requests for an absentee ballot by mail must be received in our office no later than 5:00 pm on Wednesday prior to the election in order to mail out a ballot.
+- Requests for an absentee ballot by mail must be received in our office no later than 5:00 pm on the second Wednesday prior to the election in order to mail out a ballot.

-Requests for the November 8, 2016 General Election must be received on or before Wednesday,
+Requests for the February 4, 2020 Special Election must be received on or before Wednesday, January 22, 2020.

 - Click HERE to print the Application for Absentee Ballot.
 The following items must be on your written request in order to receive a ballot by mail.